 The report is also available to read at UK Cannabis Social clubs website

-First UK conviction for CBD flower sales
+First UK conviction for cbd hemp flower sales

 King was arrested, taken to court, and prosecuted.
-He was then found guilty and given a criminal conviction for selling CBD flowers.
+He was then found guilty and given a criminal conviction for selling organic hemp flowers.
 As King warned in a Facebook post (which has since been deleted), “So there has been a conviction today in court.
 I was found guilty of possession of intent to supply class B drugs; the hemp flower is, in fact, illegal.”
 The fact that hemp is totally medicinal and offers no psychoactive effects seems to be irrelevant to the powers that be across the pond.

 With that said, CBD is actually legal in the UK and is sold openly in different forms across the country.
 As King went on to explain, according to a report from UK Cannabis Social Clubs, “The only part of the hemp flower plant that is legal to use is the stem and the seeds, the flower bud is not legal in the UK.”

 And it’s that small technicality that landed King in trouble with the long arm of the law.
 “Anyone who is selling hemp flower at this time or who have been raided, or charged or released pending further investigation, will be convicted for it.
 You do not have a defense, you have been selling class B drugs,” King said.

 Smokable hemp flower

 The case is more of a debacle than anything else, with many people accusing the court as being “Kangaroo.”
 The judge presiding, for example, claimed that Holland and Barrett, the largest health chain in the UK, don’t sell CBD tinctures even though they do.
 They have even advertised them in their storefronts and on TV commercials.
 “The judge was certain that Holland and Barrett don’t sell CBD – which is a lie,” King told reporters.